retched/ZC-USPSRestful/README.md

 If you have these two defines set correctly, you do not have to convert anything.
 The module will take care of everything and will convert to imperial units as necessary.

-### What is this "Language Files for ZC 1.5.7 and below" directory?

-As the name implies, they house the language define files for the admin and catalog area of the USPS module.
-Previously they were together in one directory however, one of the files started to cause conflicts because it was trying to create a define that was already "defined" by the language definition.
-Rather than try to come up with some overt way of having the files installed, I opted to move them away from the main module itself.
-If you are running ZenCart 1.5.7 or below: simply copy the directories from the "Language Files for ZC 1.5.7" directory into the root.
-The relevant directories have been mapped out to allow an easy copy/paste.
-(You will need to rename your admin directory to match your pathing.)

 ## Known Limitations/Issues

 - As mentioned above in the last FAQ, the registered trademark symbols do not appear in the API results sent from the server.
 This isn't something I care to fix, although if asked or suggested, I could theoretically put them back in the appropriate places.